danpros/htmly/README.md

  4. Follow the installer to install HTMLy.
  5. The installer will try to delete itself.
 Please delete the installer manually if the `install.php` still exist.

+**Note:** If you don't need to log in to the dashboard right away, just rename `config.ini.example` to `config.ini`, delete `install.php`, and your are set.
+It's always good practice to set the `site.url`

 ### Online install

 Install HTMLy without downloading the source code and use the online installer: